iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

     # ...
 ```

-The directory in cache is stored as a JSON metafile describing it's contents,
+The directory in cache is stored as a JSON file (with `.dir` file extension)
-along with the files it contains in cache, like this:
+describing it's contents, along with the files it contains in cache, like this:

 ```dvc
 $ tree .dvc/cache